marceldobehere/goofy-chat-app/readme.md

 - Add saving the pending mails to a file in case of a poweroff
 - Add caching to the goofy json database lmao
 - Improve UI
+- Make a local site that dynamically loads in the content from the server and stores the data locally
+- Host it on my domain
+- Make an exporter and importer for chats and or private/public keys
+- Make the server not crash sometimes when malformed requests happen smh

 ## TODO (Maybe)